rajiv/EmailTabURLs-SafariExtension/README.markdown

 Homepage: http://github.com/rajiv/EmailTabURLs-SafariExtension
 Download: [EmailTabURLs.safariextz](http://github.com/downloads/rajiv/EmailTabURLs-SafariExtension/EmailTabURLs.safariextz)

-This extension adds a toolbar button and a contextual menu item to Safari.
-Selecting either one composes an email containing the URLs of all open tabs in all windows.
+This extension adds a toolbar button and contextual menu items to Safari.
+Selecting one composes an email containing the URLs of all open tabs in all windows, or the active window.

 Install